 - To view additional details, use any of the transaction drill-down functions.

-- To add a chart to New Relic Insights, mouse over the chart, then select the Add to an Insights dashboard link that appears below it.
+- To add a chart to a dashboard, mouse over the chart, then select the Add to a dashboard link that appears below it.

 Use drill-down functions